eebhub/platform/README.md

 Software Stack
 --------------

-This platform would not have been possible without the Open Source Community to which it is built upon:
+This simulation platform for buildings would not have been possible without the Open Source Software Community to which it is built upon:
 Bootstrap Styling
 Express Web Framework
 Node.js Server Side Language
 MongoDB Database
 Ubuntu Operating System
+To contribute to this community, this code is released under an open source license based off of the MIT License.

 Form & Database Attributes
 --------------------------